Text-It/TextItCLI/docs/TERMS_OF_SERVICE.md

 ### 4.1 Registration

 To use certain features of the Service, you must register for an account.
-When registering, you agree to provide accurate, current, and complete information and to update this information to maintain its accuracy.
+When registering, you agree to:
+- Provide accurate, current, and complete information
+- Update your information to maintain accuracy
+- Complete multi-factor authentication
+- Follow all security requirements

 ### 4.2 Account Security

-You are responsible for maintaining the confidentiality of your account credentials and for all activities that occur under your account.
-You agree to notify TextIt immediately of any unauthorized use of your account or any other breach of security.
+You are responsible for:
+- Maintaining the confidentiality of your account credentials
+- Using strong, unique passwords
+- Enabling multi-factor authentication
+- Regularly updating your security settings
+- Not sharing your credentials with others
+- Not using automated tools to access your account
+- Immediately reporting any unauthorized access

 ### 4.3 Account Termination

-TextIt reserves the right to suspend or terminate your account at any time for any reason, including but not limited to violation of these Terms.
+TextIt reserves the right to suspend or terminate your account at any time for any reason, including but not limited to:
+- Violation of these Terms
+- Security breaches
+- Unauthorized access attempts
+- Violation of security protocols
+- Misuse of the Service
+- Violation of user privacy

 ## 5. User Content